For Operators & Workshops

 Certification Requirements

-• Proper containment systems for fuel extraction
+• Proper containment systems for fuel removal operations

 • Approved storage for contaminated fuel